 - 2 tablespoons apple cider vinegar

-- Scoop the meat mixture into the loaf pan, then smooth the top with the back of a wood spoon.
+- Scoop the meat mixture into the loaf pan and smooth the top with the back of a wood spoon.

-- Bake at 350 F for one hour, or until a meat thermometer reaches 150 F. Check at 30 minutes and pour off any grease before returning the loaf to the oven.
+- Bake at 350°F / 177°C for one hour, or until a meat thermometer reaches 150 F. Check at 30 minutes and pour off any grease before returning the loaf to the oven.

-- Spoon sauce onto the meatloaf once it's reached 150 F. Allow it to completely cover the sides, too.
-Return the meatloaf to the oven and continue to cook another 20 minutes (or until a meat thermometer reaches 160 F).
+- Spoon the sauce onto the meatloaf once it's reached an internal temperature of 150°F / 65°C. Reserve unused sauce.
+Return the meatloaf to the oven and continue to cook another 20 minutes (or until a meat thermometer reaches 160°F / 72°C).

 - Remove the meatloaf from the oven and allow it to rest 5 minutes before slicing.
 Top with reserved sauce as desired.